-The National Law Enforcement Roadway Safety Program, sponsored by the U.S. Department of Justice, Bureau of Justice Assistance, is a collaborative effort between the National Police Foundation and the Institute for Intergovernmental Research.
-This evidence-based and data-driven program will provide training and technical assistance to state, local and tribal law enforcement with the intention to address a wide variety of roadway safety issues that are identified through research and data to be significant contributors to risk and harm.
-By focusing on individual behavior changes, leadership, and organizations, we seek to improve officer safety and decrease the number of officer related roadway injuries and deaths significantly.
-The project entails the delivery of comprehensive officer safety training and technical assistance to law enforcement agencies and measurement and evaluation of the effectiveness of those resources in improving law enforcement safety and wellness.
-The objectives of the program are:
+The National Law Enforcement Roadway Safety Program (NLERSP), sponsored by the U.S. Department of Justice, Bureau of Justice Assistance, is a collaborative effort between the National Police Foundation and the Institute for Intergovernmental Research.
+This evidence-based and data-driven program provides training and technical assistance to state, local, and tribal law enforcement with the goal of reducing the number of officers injured or killed on the nation’s roadways.

-The program will provide a suite of in-person training, to include executive, line officer, and train-the-trainer courses.
-Additionally, the Project Team will develop and deliver customized technical assistance (TA) to agencies to improve their existing training, policies, procedures, and programs related to law enforcement roadway safety.
-This assistance may include review and development of agency policies on roadway-related issues, review and assessment of an agency’s roadway safety training, assisting with the replication of best practices in agencies, webinars on key topics, and providing research translation services related to roadway safety research or developing an internal roadway safety monitoring dashboard.
+The NLERSP provides a suite of no-cost, in-person training courses for executives, patrol officers, and trainers.
+Additionally, the NLERSP provides customized technical assistance (TA) to agencies to improve their existing training, policies, procedures, and programs related to law enforcement roadway safety.
+This assistance can include review and development of agency policies on roadway-related issues, review and assessment of an agency’s roadway safety training, assisting with the replication of best practices in agencies, and/or providing research translation services related to roadway safety research.

 This project is made in collaboration with the Bureau of Justice Assistance and with the Institute for Intergovernmental Research serving as the training provider.
 A formed Work Group comprised of experts with specific knowledge and expertise in research, law enforcement (primarily roadway safety), training, administration, community businesses and organizations has been established to contribute and lend guidance to assist the Project Team as training and technical assistance components are developed.

 Senior Project Associate

-Traffic safety, motor vehicle, officer safety, training, evidence-based policing, collisions, struck-by
+Traffic safety, roadway safety, motor vehicle, officer safety, training, evidence-based policing, collisions, struck-by